Tight bounds on the maximum size of a set of permutations with bounded VC-dimension: Lower bounds

-We will use a different construction of $\mathrm{DS}(s)$-sequences of orders $s=3$ and all even $s\geq 4$ by Nivasch~\cite{Nivasch10} that together with the following transformation will provide us with $DS_{s+1}$-avoiding matrices with the additional property of having the same number of $1$-entries in every column.
+Based on a construction of Davenport--Schinzel sequences of order $3$ and length $\Omega(n \alpha(n))$ by Hart and Sharir~\cite{HartSharir}, F\"{u}redi and Hajnal~\cite{FurediHajnal} constructed $n \times n$ $DS_4$-avoiding matrices $A_n$ with $\Omega(n \alpha(n))$ $1$-entries.
+We will use a different construction of $\mathrm{DS}(s)$-sequences of orders $s=3$ and all even $s\geq 4$ by Nivasch~\cite{Nivasch10} that together with the following transcription will provide us with $DS_{s+1}$-avoiding matrices with the additional property of having the same number of $1$-entries in every column.

 Let $S$ be a sequence over $n$ symbols that can be partitioned into $m$ blocks.
 Recall that each block contains only distinct symbols.
 We number the symbols $1, \dots, n$ in the increasing order of their first appearance.
-The \emph{sequence$\rightarrow$matrix transformation of $S$, $SMT(S)$}, is the $m \times n$ $(0,1)$-matrix with a $1$-entry in the $i$th row and $j$th column exactly if the $i$th block in the sequence contains the symbol $j$.
+The \emph{sequence$\rightarrow$matrix transcription of $S$, $\SMT(S)$}, is the $m \times n$ $(0,1)$-matrix with a $1$-entry in the $i$th row and $j$th column exactly if the $i$th block in the sequence contains the symbol $j$.

-\begin{observation}{\rm (\cite{FurediHajnal})} If $S$ is a sequence avoiding the alternating pattern $aba\dots$ of length $s+2$, then $SMT(S)$ avoids $DS_{s+1}$. \end{observation} \begin{proof} If $SMT(S)$ contains $DS_{s+1}$, then $S$ contains the alternating sequence $ba\dots$ of length $s+1$ for some $a<b$.
+\begin{observation}{\rm (\cite{FurediHajnal})} If $S$ is a sequence avoiding the alternating pattern $aba\dots$ of length $s+2$, then $\SMT(S)$ avoids $DS_{s+1}$. \end{observation} \begin{proof} If $\SMT(S)$ contains $DS_{s+1}$, then $S$ contains the alternating sequence $ba\dots$ of length $s+1$ for some $a<b$.
 By the numbering of the symbols, the symbol $a$ appears before the first occurrence of $b$, therefore $S$ contains $aba\dots$ of length $s+2$ and thus $S$ is not a $\mathrm{DS}(s)$-sequence. \end{proof}

 \begin{lemma} For every $n$ there exists an $n \times n$ $DS_{4}$-avoiding matrix $M_n$ with at least $2\alpha(n) - O(1)$ $1$-entries in every column. \end{lemma}